Football: Denmark's Christian Eriksen 'awake' in hospital after collapse in Euro 2020 game

 "A crisis meeting has taken place with both teams and match officials," it added.

-The match will restart at 2.30am Singapore time, the association later said.
+The match will restart at 2.30am Singapore time, Denmark's football association said.

+UEFA said that it had agreed to restart the match "following the request made by players of both teams".

 The previously raucous crowd at the Parken Stadium in the Danish capital fell silent after the 29-year-old fell to the ground near the end of the opening period, with his teammates gathering around him.